The Xbox One X, described as the “world’s most powerful console” is available this week.

 Xbox boss Phil Spencer said the console contains technology called supersampling, which takes the powerful image rendering the One X does and applies it to standard 1080p HD, so even gamers on older TVs will see a visual improvement.

-Xbox said its three goals when building the One X were “power, compatibility and craftsmanship”.
+Microsoft said its three goals when building the One X were “power, compatibility and craftsmanship”.